MessagePack-CSharp/MessagePack-CSharp/README.md

 MessagePackSerializer.DefaultOptions = options;
 ```

-## <a name="aot"></a>AOT Code Generation (support for Unity/Xamarin)
+## <a name="aot"></a>AOT Code Generation

+A source generator is provided in the `MessagePackAnalyzer` package, which is automatically installed when you install `MessagePack` via NuGet.
+This will source generate the formatters required for all your `[MessagePackObject]`-annotated data types during compilation for the fastest possible startup and runtime.
+An `IFormatterResolver` is also generated that bundles all source generated and user-written formatters together.
+The `StandardResolver` includes the `SourceGeneratedFormatterResolver` which discovers and uses your source generated resolver automatically.

+Therefore, in the usual scenario, it will work with AOT Safe without any special handling.

-By default, MessagePack for C# serializes custom objects by [generating IL](https://learn.microsoft.com/dotnet/api/system.reflection.emit.ilgenerator) on the fly at runtime to create custom, highly tuned formatters for each type.
+At runtime, if a source generated or hand-written formatter cannot be found for a given `[MessagePackObject]` type, MessagePack will generate the formatters on the fly using [Reflection.Emit](https://learn.microsoft.com/dotnet/api/system.reflection.emit.ilgenerator) to create highly-tuned formatters for each type.
 This code generation has a minor upfront performance cost.

-For faster startup performance or to operate in strict-AOT environments such as Xamarin and Unity IL2CPP that forbid runtime code generation, MessagePack provides a way for you to run a code generator ahead of time as well.
-This "source generation" is provided via a roslyn source generator.

 > Note: When using Unity, dynamic code generation only works when targeting .NET Framework 4.x + mono runtime.
 For all other Unity targets, AOT is required.

-The source generator is provided in the `MessagePackAnalyzer` package, which is automatically installed when you install `MessagePack` via NuGet.

-Source Generator detects the [MessagePackObject]-annotated type and automatically generates a formatter and a resolver that bundles them together. `StandardResolver` includes the `SourceGeneratedFormatterResolver` which discovers and uses your source generated resolver automatically.

-Therefore, in the usual scenario, it will work with AOT Safe without any special handling.

 ### Customizations